iandavis1937/framing/README.md

 Importantly, framing splits text responses into clauses before classifying each clause as an opinion frame, fact frame, NHS, or none of the above.
 This is the primary function of the Python script and the spaCy/benepar packages.

 # User Guide
+Note that, throughout this guide, '<>' denotes text to specify for your specific setup.
 ### Make a Call to a Running Instance of framing
 Once framing is deployed on a server, it can receive text inputs as individual strings or csv files.
 #### Via terminal